 Reblochon AOC a semi-soft, washed-rind and smear-ripened mountain cheese.
 Its origin can be found in the heart of the massif des Aravis, in the Thônes region of Haute-Savoie in France.
 Decreed as an A.O.C. cheese in 1958, and therefore is subject follow to strict rules and regulations.
 It is a lightly pressed, uncooked cheese, made from full-cream unpasteurised milk.

 Reblochon features a fine velvety rind, varying from yellow to orange in colour.
 The close textured pate is very smooth, supple and ivory in colour.
 Matured for at least two weeks, during which the cheese develops an edible light beige crust and buttery dough.
-Also, Reblochon has a slight scent of the cellar and a mild fruity taste with an intense nutty aftertaste.
+Also, a slight scent of the cellar and a mild fruity taste with an intense nutty aftertaste.
 Its delicate and subtle flavours go well with a glass of Savoie wine.
-The cheese is excellent on the cheeseboard or can be melted on baked potatoes.
+Excellent on the cheeseboard melted on baked potatoes.
 Reblochon also features as a classic ingredient in one of the Alps’ best-loved dishes, the Tartiflette.